VanshilShah/309A3/Solutions.md

 ```

 ## Messages API Endpoints ##
-* Note that the following curl commands are for Unix systems only.
+* Note: the following curl commands are for Unix systems only.
 For windows, change single quotes to double quotes, and use backslashes to escape inner double quotes.
 * For your convenience, we have included several bash scripts that allow for the actions to be performed.
 * These messages may be viewed at under the "Friends" tab.
 * To GET: